nhussein2026/quiz-management-system/README.md

 # Quiz-Management-System

+- The Quiz Management System is a Java-based application designed for creating, managing, and taking quizzes online.
+Developed as part of the Object-Oriented Programming course at Nisantasi University, this project serves as a showcase for implementing fundamental OOP principles like inheritance, polymorphism, abstraction, and encapsulation.

-quize-management system were is a desktop application designed using netbeans interface and java progrmming language.
+- quize-management system were is a desktop application designed using netbeans interface and java progrmming language.
 In this project I try to use the concept objected oriented programming of java.

 ![Screenshot 2023-03-05 132048](https://user-images.githubusercontent.com/110671737/222954661-3a9e04d0-4748-49de-942e-96b36181152d.png)